ubio/kneecap/README.md

 A KC instance only allows separate endpoints per http request/response.
 A single callback can be attached to each endpoint, which must return a promise.

+## Gotchas

+- You should make sure `headers['content-length']` is valid (or removed) when changing the request's (or response's) body, otherwise the data may end up truncated.
+- Getting the preview is a lot faster than getting the full body.
+Use `request.getPreivew()` where possible.

 ## Examples

 ### Change request headers